 - During ovulation: The term "Ovulation" is used to describe the release of an ovum from a woman's ovaries once in every menstrual cycle.
-Fertilization of an ovum by sperm causes pregnancy.
+Fertilization of an ovum by sperm causes a pregnancy to occur.

 At around the time of ovulation, the level of oestrogen in the body increases, stimulating the glands of the cervix.
 These secrete large amounts of clear, watery fluid.
 The main function of this cervical discharge is to help any sperm deposited in the vagina to swim up through the uterus.
 This secretion is usually copius, thin and watery, clear with occasional specks of white. and quite stretchable.

 Since, ovulation occurs about 14 days after the last menstrual period, the secretions also increase at around this time.